 Aum is said to be the first sound in the universe.
-Our bodies are the resonating chamber of the sounds we make, and aum is considered to be the manifestation of the divine in sound.
-As we chant aum, the sound moves together to sound like “ommm.”
-When we aum (or om) in yoga classes, we can utilize this sound and carry it through our bodies in a couple of different ways:
+Your bodies are the resonating chamber of the sounds you make, and aum is considered to be the manifestation of the divine in sound.
+As you chant aum, the sound moves together to sound like “ommm.”
+When you aum (or om) in yoga classes, you can utilize this sound and carry it through your body in a couple of different ways:

-When we om in yoga class, we are not only establishing a connection to our divine self but also creating a meditative sensation throughout the body.
-This helps us establish a sense of grounding and peace.
-Although many of us spend our entire day speaking and communicating with others, in yoga class, some of us become shy and quiet when it comes to an om.
+When you om in yoga class, you are not only establishing a connection to your divine self but also creating a meditative sensation throughout the body.
+This helps you establish a sense of grounding and peace.
+Although many of people spend their entire day speaking and communicating with others, in yoga class, some people become shy and quiet when it comes to an om.
 Whether your students carry their om silently or aloud, remind them to open their hearts and connect to their deeper power.

 The sages say that chanting—using your voice to recite mantras (sacred syllables or words)—can heal the body and the universe.
 Although chanting can be a devotional act, it’s also a form of meditation to awaken consciousness and steady the mind into a focused alignment with the body and breath.